stat6250-s17/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 2, Problem 8]
+- Question (mcardoso3-stat6250): Why does the YEARCUTOFF=option only start from the year listed and moving forward instead of containing the prior years?
 * *Question (aalshehry−stat6250):* Without using the YEARCUTOFF= option, how would SAS interpret 11/11/20?
 Is it 1920 or 2020?
 * *Answer (aalshehry−stat6250):* The default value of YEARCUTOFF= is 1920.
 - Question (lzhao4−stat6250): How does YEARCUTOFF= option work on the interpretation of two-digits years?